We’ve broken down making a financial plan into 5 steps – here’s what you’ll learn in part 3:

 Now, the three reports I mentioned above may sound intimidating – and the truth is they use language and concepts which can take a little while to pick up!
 While they seem a bit alien at first, what’s important to understand is that each report is just a different way of viewing what’s going on financially in your business.
 Each report is made of the data you have gathered, just arranged in a standardised way.

-1. Structuring your plan effectively
+1. Structuring your startup business plan effectively

 Throughout the topics, we’ve built up the costs, income, assets and funding that make up our businesses in a structure that looks something like this:

 - Startup Costs

 - One-off payments (deposits, certificates)